gilhwang/python_tutorials/README.md

-# python_tutorials
+# Python Tutorials
-Collection of mini-tutorials of using Python
+This is a collection of Python mini-tutorials for personal practice.